Avindra Fernando

 In this session, let's discuss best practices that I found useful to write tests for your UI components.

-The AR Takeover: Is the Web Browser Era Ending?
+The XR Takeover: Is the Web Browser Era Ending?

-In our fast-changing world, Augmented Reality (AR) is becoming the next big thing.
-It's like stepping into a new kind of world where things can be more than what they seem.
-We see AR in many places now, like in games, in shopping, and even in software development.
+In our fast-changing world, Extended Reality (XR) is becoming the next big thing.
+It’s like stepping into a new kind of world where things are more than they seem.
+We’re already seeing XR in many areas, such as gaming, shopping, and even software development.

-What if AR can change the way we use the internet?
-Today, we use web browsers to develop software, shop, and find information.
-Imagine not just looking at a screen, but being part of a 3D world where you can interact with things.
-Devices like Apple Vision Pro, Meta Quest, and Microsoft HoloLens are already hinting at these possibilities, offering experiences that go beyond what traditional web browsers can do.
+But what if XR could change the way we use the internet?
+Today, we use web browsers to build software, shop, and search for information.
+Now imagine stepping into a 3D world where you don’t just look at content, but interact with it.
+Devices like smart glasses and XR headsets are already showing us what’s possible.
+They offer experiences that go beyond what traditional browsers can do.

-So, what's in this talk for you?
-We'll explore how AR might change our use of the internet.
-Will AR replace web browsers, or will they work together?
-Let's explore these questions and see where AR is taking us.
+So, what can you expect from this talk?
+We’ll look at how XR might reshape how we use the internet.
+Will XR replace web browsers, or will they work together?
+Let’s explore these questions and see where XR is headed.

 Smarter Testing: Leveraging AI in E2E Journeys